 All Families living in the U.S. may realize the many benefits of establishing a living trust

-Regardless of where you reside, a revocable trust is a useful tool for estate planning that provides increased privacy for your family’s wealth and more efficiently transfers assets to future generations.
+Regardless of where you reside, a revocable trust is a useful tool for estate planning.
+They provide increased privacy for your family’s wealth and transfer assets to future generations more efficiently.

 What is a Revocable Trust?

-A revocable trust, often referred to as a “living trust,” is a trust that benefits the grantor during their lifetime.
+A revocable trust, often referred to as a living trust or vivos trust, is a trust that benefits the grantor during their lifetime.
 The assets in a revocable trust only transfer to its beneficiaries after the grantor has passed.
-As the grantor of a revocable trust, you are able to:
+As the grantor of a revocable trust, you can: